 Taking the mystery out of interior design starts with understanding the process.
 Knowing what to expect from your Interior Designer and knowing what is expected from you makes the experience enjoyable and gratifying.
 Let’s look at the steps involved keeping in mind that each project is unique and the steps may be adjusted as needed to accommodate the different needs of each client.

-7) Installation: When construction or renovation is complete the furnishings have arrived, the window treatments and bed coverings completed, everything will be professionally installed.
+This is the final stage where things are built and installed.
+When construction or renovation is complete the furnishings have arrived, the window treatments and bed coverings completed, everything will be professionally installed.
 The final layer will be selected and careful placement of accessories to achieve the full effect.